Gap Analysis for Business Analyst (updated 2023)

 2. The analysts should perform gap analysis at the preliminary stages of any change-related project.

-3. While obtaining information about the elements involved in gap analysis, always use more than one tool (discussed above) and then combine the results obtained.
-Such practice will ensure you are taking a holistic view of the scope of the change.
+3. When obtaining information about the elements involved in gap analysis, always use more than one tool (discussed above) and combine the results obtained.
+This practice will ensure a holistic view of the scope of the change.

 4. All the data obtained around the change should be quantifiable so that it can be verified if needed.
 E.g., the effort of 500 person-hours, the implementation cost of $65,000 rather than ‘huge effort’ and ‘a lot of money’.

-6. Last but most important, the end goal/future state and the respective scope of the change has to be carefully defined, as any mistake in doing so might turn the analysis into an altogether different direction.
+6. Last but most importantly, the end goal/future state and the respective scope of the change have to be carefully defined, as any mistake in doing so might turn the analysis in an altogether different direction.

 FREE KIT DOWNLOAD: Get BA Documents Template Toolkit!!